sericson0/TigerTango/README.md

 ### Prework
 * You can create subfolders, such as most liked songs by artist, period, and singer in the browser panel
 * You can attach shortcuts to folders and playlists which can be seen in the side view.
 For example, you could have shortcuts to cortinas, vals tandas, milonga tandas, modern orchestras, and alternative tandas
-* You can use the sidelist to start planning tandas and potential flow
+* You can use the sidelist to start planning tandas and potential flow.
+* Create dummy tanda breaks or silence inserts using the record button.

+> [!NOTE]
+> Setting **Automix Type** to "None (back-to-back)" will leave however much song silence is at the beginning and end of each song.
+Setting to "Fade (remove silence)" will add a gap of have whatever the negative of the setting 'automixFadeLength' is set to.
+Recommend using -3 seconds to add a  3 second gap.

 #### During the night
 * Drag your first tandas into the staging area and click AUTO to begin playing.
 This will loop through the playlist one song at a time.

-> [!WARNING]
-> Make sure your Automix Type is set to "None (back-to-back)".
-If you want Automix to remove songs from the list once played then toggle "Auto remove played".

-* Use the **Prelisten** button on the non-active deck to listen to the up upcoming song.
+* Use the **Prelisten** button on the non-active deck to listen to the up upcoming song. ()
 * Use the deck effect and master effects areas. to do any needed EQing or addition of other effects.
 * You can preset effects and then toggle them on or off as needed.
 * The **AUTO FADE** button can be used to fade out a cortina and allow the automix to continue as desired.
 * For performances, Turn off the Automix and load one deck at a time into the player.
 This will ensure that the next sond does not start playing before the performers are ready.
-*  Once performances are over you can restart **AUTO** to continue the night
+*  Once performances are over you can restart **AUTO** to continue the night.

 > [!WARNING]
 >  The automix can be finicky at times in VirtualDJ.
 Check the song on the other deck to make sure the song you want to play next is lined up